-Enjoy a bowl of Shrimp and Sweet Potato Coconut Curry served over rice.
+Enjoy a bowl of Shrimp and Sweet Potato Coconut Curry with lots of veggies served over rice.
 This curry can be eaten as a soup for a lighter meal.
 You will love the tasty coconut broth!

 I have only one complaint about our move to the Bahamas: the lack of Asian food.
 Sure, there's one sushi place, one Chinese takeout booth, and one Spanish restaurant that serves Pad Thai (how does that even make sense?) but THAT.
 IS.
 IT.